 A soccer player is used to intense sprint-like intervals for 45 minutes, but running consistently at an easier pace for the same time or just a tad bit longer is challenging.
 This sport uses some similar energy systems, but one is high-energy and powerful, and the new is efficiency-focused with fat-burning fuel sources vs. carbohydrates.
 This athlete will need to put in slower, consistent mileage and work on efficiency.

 Additionally, this athlete is switching from a group sport to an individual sport and might find it difficult to create their own motivation.
-Perhaps suggest running workouts or a group they can train with.
+Suggesting joining a group they can train with may help.

 Triathlete to Ultra Running

-Triathletes, in general—even up to IRONMAN—are used to training in the endurance zone and including intervals within their training.
+Triathletes, in general — even up to IRONMAN — are used to training in the endurance zone and including intervals within their training.
 Ultra running requires a completely different energy system that is even slower and requires very low effort.
-This type of athlete will need to adjust to starting out slowly and to pace and use different energy systems to prevent fading throughout their running.
+This type of athlete will need to adjust to starting out slowly, work on pacing, and use different energy systems to prevent fading throughout their running.

 Swimmer to Runner